Alain-Godo/HackerRank-Solutions/README.md

 # HackerRank-Solutions

-Every day I do some code for fun, and of course... to improve myself and learn something new :smiley:
+Every day ( per year :sweat_smile:) I do some code for fun, and of course... to improve myself and learn something new :smiley:

 ## What can you find here?